pheelwell/Gaia/🌐Worldbuilding/General/Skoria.md

 ## The Aftermath of [[The Shattering]]

-[[The Shattering]] was a cataclysmic event that resulted from a dispute between two groups of [[gods]].
+[[The Shattering]] was a cataclysmic event that resulted from a dispute between two groups of [[Gods]].
 The conflict caused devastation on a massive scale, wiping out 85% of Skoria's population and resetting the entire civilization.
 Many species were forever lost as a result of this apocalyptic event.

 In the wake of [[The Shattering]], the god [[Arathor]] built a barrier between Skoria and the [[Nether Plane]] with the help of [[Lar]].
 They used the remains of Umbrial to create this barrier, preventing any further direct interference from divine beings in Skoria.